georghe-crihan/misc-howto/How AMD Stole Intel’s Future The Untold x86-64 Story.md

 virtual address range from 32 bits to a full 64, they defined canonical addresses and initially only used the low 48 bits of virtual addresses, sign extended through the upper bits.
 That made page table structures tractable.
-Four levels of paging with *PML4* at the top and left room for future expansion.
-Physical address width also grew modestly at first.
+Four levels of paging with *PML4*[^PML4] at the top and left room for future expansion.
+[^PML4]: *PML4* - The top-level structure in the four-level paging hierarchy used in x86-64 (AMD64) Long Mode for virtual-to-physical address translation.

+Physical
+address width also grew modestly at first.
 The idea was that OS vendors shouldn't have to re-engineer every allocator and metadata structure in the kernel to handle 64-bits everywhere overnight.
 Instead, they could move